-If a student is struggling at clinical, the student is strongly encouraged to discuss any issues with RRCC staff before they escalate into clinical site dismissal.
-A clinical site may permanently or temporarily dismiss a student for a variety of reasons, including if the student is deemed a liability to the facility by clinical staff.
 Students who are dismissed from clinical are subject to disciplinary action.
 Clinical site dismissal may result in a failing grade for the internship course and the student may no longer be eligible to continue in the program.
 RRCC is under no obligation to transfer a dismissed student to another site.
+If a student is struggling at clinical, the student is strongly encouraged to discuss any issues with RRCC staff before they escalate into clinical site dismissal.